Zero in condotta: Plot

-Sixties.
-Among the students of the last year of a classical high school there is Renato, a young student, who has always been in love and not reciprocated by his classmate Manuela.
+Among the students of the last year of a classical high school, there is Renato, a young student, who has always been in love and not reciprocated by his classmate Manuela.
 Together with the two inseparable friends, taking advantage of the absence of his parents, he organizes a party in his house with Manuela and two other classmates.
-Suspended from school for breaking into the women's locker room, Renato decides to leave for Sweden thinking of finding easy sexual adventures.
-On the train he meets a lady on his way to Florence, who confesses to him that she is looking for adventures with young boys to take revenge on her husband, who has cheated on her with an eighteen year old.
+Suspended from school for breaking into the women's locker room, Renato decides to leave Sweden thinking of finding easy sexual adventures.
+On the train, he meets a lady on his way to Florence, who confesses to him that she is looking for adventures with young boys to take revenge on her husband, who has cheated on her with an eighteen year old.
 As she greets him, the lady gives him a note with her telephone number and invites him to visit her.
-The boy returns to Rome and, after discovering that the lady on the train is the wife of the mathematics teacher, he decides to go back to court Manuela.
+The boy returns to Rome and, after discovering that the lady on the train is the wife of the mathematics teacher, he decides to go back to court with Manuela.